jlu5/ansible-dn42/README.md

 ## Network topology

-This iteration of the network uses the Babel IGP and a combination of fully meshed iBGP routers and route reflectors.
-[IGP costs between nodes](global-config/internal_costs.yml) are manually configured to roughly match clearnet latency.
+This iteration of the network uses the Babel IGP and a partial mesh of iBGP routers + route reflectors.
+Internal costs between nodes are [automatically generated](scripts/igpping/) based off latency and packet loss.

 [Routing Policy](ROUTING-POLICY.md)